Poetry from the Trenches

 Replica Uniforms

 Get the chance to interact with our replica uniforms from the Great War.
-We lend both the soldier’s and the nurse’s uniform so that every one can picture how people dressed during wartime.
-The uniforms offer a small insight into the daily lives of the ordinary people who participated in events that took unprecedented proportions.
+We lend both the soldier’s and the nurse’s uniform so that students can picture how people dressed during wartime.
+The uniforms offer a small insight into the daily lives of the ordinary people who participated in this unprecedented event.

 Reflection on Nurses During WWI